Skip to content

 Term vs. Permanent Life Insurance for Special Forces

 Another key topic for Special Forces applicants is convertibility.
-Some term policies allow you to convert the term policy into permanent coverage later without needing a new medical exam.
-That can matter if your health changes after you buy the term policy.
-If you want to preserve that option, it helps to understand the rules and timelines of conversion.
-Our guide on how term life conversion works explains how this feature works and why it can be valuable even if you don’t think you’ll ever use it.
+Some term policies allow you to convert into permanent coverage later without a new medical exam — which can matter significantly if your health changes after you buy the term policy.
+If you want to preserve that option, it helps to understand the rules and timelines of conversion before you select the term policy, because not all term policies have this feature and the windows for exercising conversion are time-limited.
+Our guide on how term life conversion works explains how this feature functions and why it can be valuable even if you do not plan to use it at the time of purchase.
+For those also evaluating how riders can add living benefit value to a life insurance policy — particularly accelerated death benefit features that can provide access to a portion of the death benefit during a qualifying health event while living — our resource on accelerated death benefit riders covers how these features work and when they add genuine planning value for service members and veterans.

 How Special Forces Occupational Risk Shows Up in Pricing